research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 ## Package Managers

 Similar to repositories this section shows all package managers entries in the RSD.
-The background services try to extract additional information from the url the maintainers added to their software.
+The background services try to extract additional information from the URL the maintainers added to their software.

 Admin can disable background services for specific package manager entry by providing the explanation / reason in the 'Reason to disable [service name]' input.
 This reason will be shown to software maintainers.

 :::info
-The package manager entries are currently not normalized in the RSD, so there could be multiple entries of the same package manager url in the RSD.
+The package manager entries are currently not normalised in the RSD, so there could be multiple entries of the same package manager URL in the RSD.

-If you need to disable background services for specific url you should first search for all entries and change them all in the same way.
-In the future we expect to "normalize" package manager url.
+If you need to disable background services for specific URL you should first search for all entries and change them all in the same way.
+In the future we expect to "normalise" package manager URL.
 :::

 ![image](img/admin-package-managers.webp)